hamzawhite/hamzawhite.github.io/_portfolio/portfolio-1.md

 --->

-This is a use case, I worked on, with a Transportation company, leader in the state, with 102 trucks, and 91 drivers to manage.
+Hi, This is a use case, I worked on, with a Transportation company, leader in the state, with 102 trucks, and 91 drivers to manage.

 # Situation
 This project was initiated by the need of tracking in real-time the moving assets.
 The result, as we see, is a spatial map with multiple layers to filter the units.